Florida State Road 29: History

 South of Immokalee, SR 29 ran alongside the now-abandoned Atlantic Coast Line Railroad Haines City Branch from Harrisburg (just south of Palmdale) to Everglades City, which was also built in the 1920s.
 Part of this line was once the Deep Lake Railroad, which was once owned by Barron Collier.
 The railroad was removed from Sunniland south to Everglades City in 1957, and the rest of it was removed in the 1980s.

+SR 29's current bascule bridge over the Caloosahatchee River in LaBelle was built in 1959, replacing a swing bridge.
+The swing bridge was just west of the bascule bridge connecting Desoto Avenue and Main Street on the south side and North Bridge Street on the north side of the river.
+The construction of the bascule bridge resulted in the realignment of SR 29 from Main Street to Bridge Street in LaBelle.

-Before the Florida Department of Transportation removed a large number of State Roads from its list for state control and maintenance, SR 29 continued south through the towns of Jerome, Copeland, and then meeting Everglades City just outside the Everglades National Park.
-Now designated County Road 29 north of Everglades City and County Road 29A south of it, the historic southern terminus of SR 29 is in Chokoloskee, on Chokoloskee Island within the National Park.
+The Florida Department of Transportation removed a large number of State Roads from its list for state control and maintenance to county control in the 1980s.
+SR 29 south of US 41 to Everglades City and Chokoloskee was given to county control at this time, becoming CR 29.

 When plans were made to upgrade Alligator Alley to carry Interstate 75 in 1973, State Road 29 was not initially planned to have an interchange with the freeway due to environmental concerns.
 This decision was reversed in 1989 during construction of I-75 and interchange ramps were included after steps were taken to protect the endangered Florida panther.